 To maintain financial eligibility throughout your sport's season, the students' financial accounts with the school must stay in good standing.
-Once an invoice or fees become 10 days past due, the student could lose eligibility in all extracurricular activities and events until the past due fees/invoices are resolved.
+Once an invoice or fees become 3 days past due, a $25 late fee will be added and the student could lose eligibility in all extracurricular activities and events until the past due fees/invoices are resolved.
 In the case of lost financial eligibility during your sport's season, it is the parent/guardian's responsibility to email the Athletics Department as soon as the past due fees have been paid to expedite restored financial eligibility status for the student athlete.

 Robyn Tester, Athletics Department: [email protected]